-File Description simple.idl The OMG IDL code that declares the Simple and SimpleFactory interfaces. simples.cpp The C++ source code for the CORBA server application in the Name Service sample application. simplec.cpp The C++ source code for the CORBA client application in the Name Service sample application. simple_i.cpp The C++ source code that implements the Simple and SimpleFactory methods.
+File Description simple.idl The OMG IDL code that declares the Simple and SimpleFactory interfaces. simples.cpp The C++ source code for the CORBA server application in the Name Service sample application. simplec.cpp The C++ source code for the CORBA client application in the Name Service sample application. simple_i.cpp The C++ source code that implements the Simple and SimpleFactory methods. simple_i.h The C++ header file that defines the implementation of the Simple and SimpleFactory methods.
+Readme.txt Provides information about building and running the C++ client and server of the Name Service sample application. runme.cmd The Windows command file that builds and runs the Name Service sample application. runme.ksh The UNIX Korn shell script that builds and executes the Name Service sample application.

-Table 5-2 Files Included in the Name Service Sample Application (Continued)
+Table 4-2 Files Included in the Name Service Sample Application

-File Description simple_i.h The C++ header file that defines the implementation of the Simple and SimpleFactory methods.
-SimpleClient.java The Java source code for the CORBA client application in the Name Service sample application.
-Readme.txt Provides information about building and running the C++ client and server, and the Java client of the Name Service sample application. runme.cmd The Windows command file that builds and runs the Name Service sample application. runme.ksh The UNIX Korn shell script that builds and executes the Name Service sample application. makefile.mk The makefile for the Name Service sample application on UNIX operating systems.
+File Description makefile.mk The makefile for the Name Service sample application on UNIX operating systems.
 This file is used to build the Name Service sample application manually.
 See the Readme.txt file for additional information.
 The location of the executable UNIX make command must be defined in the PATH environment variable. makefile.nt The makefile for the Name Service sample application on the Windows operating system.
 This makefile can be used directly by the Visual C++ nmake command.
 This file is used to manually build the Name Service sample application.
 See the Readme.txt file for more information.
 The location of the executable Windows nmake command must be defined in the PATH environment variable.